jimburton/scrabble/chapters/Chapter1.md

 A copy of the standard English Scrabble dictionary as a text file with one word per line is stored at `dict/en.txt`.
 It is a pretty big file, with more than 260,000 entries.
-Obviously we need to store this in a data structure which is as efficient as possible, especially when it comes to being searched.
+It's critically important that we store this in a data structure which is as efficient as possible, especially when it comes to being searched.